A Dialogue in Useful Phrases

 The edition consists of 250 numbered copies.
 Acquoy, The Netherlands, 2010.

 The book was awarded the Special Jury Prize of the Sheffield International Artist’s Book Prize, 2011.
 Jurors were Maria White (Tate Library), Sarah Bodman (The Centre for Fine Print Research at UWE) and John Clark (Bank Street Arts).
-It was also shortlisted for the 2011 Artists’ Book of the Moment Award, Art Gallery of the University of York, Toronto.
+It was also shortlisted for the 2011 Artists’ Book of the Moment Award, Art Gallery of York University, Canada.

 Priced at 40 euro, plus shipping.
 Order through webshop.
 Order through email.

 In May 2012 an audio version of this book was released, based on sound files found on Project Gutenberg of a small army of volunteers reading Grenville Kleiser’s Fifteen Thousand Useful Phrases — including the familiar ‘you’ and ‘I’ phrases.
-The audio version is available on a cd (length 8:33).
-It is not for sale, but you will receive it when you order the book.
-If you already own the book and would like to receive the cd please feel free to email me.
-The work will be installed at Bank Street Arts Gallery in Sheffield this coming August.
-If you’ve got a minute, here’s a minute.
+By mixing the recordings of both the ‘you’ and the ‘I’ phrases an unexpected dialogue is revealed.